 Plug&Play® – Quality

-The use of virgin raw materials and the presence of certifications issued by accredited organisations are essential to understand whether we are buying a quality product or not.
+The use of virgin raw materials and the presence of certifications for water supply issued by accredited organisations are essential to understand whether we are buying a quality product or not.
 In general, certifications alone also guarantee the compliance of the raw material.

 This fitting has undergone the main international certifications to work in contact with drinking water and meets the requirements of the following standards:

 At SAB we recommend using this type of reliable and simple solutions to optimise the resources available to the technician on site.